OctopusDeploy/blog/blog/2023-08/benefits-isolated-tenanted-infrastructure/basic-template.md

 ### Database and Table Size

 You will likely have huge tables if your application uses a relational database.
-Those tables (and attached indexes) will consume a lot of space, further increasing the database size.
-Performing routine tasks such as rebuilding indexes or full backups will take progressively longer and longer.
+Those tables (and attached indexes) will consume a lot of space.
+That will increase the database size.
+Routine maintenance tasks such as rebuilding indexes or full backups will take longer.

 ### The risk of cross-talk
 Cross-talk is when one customer’s data is exposed to another.
-There are multiple potential ways cross-talk can occur.
+There are potential ways cross-talk can occur.
 Some examples include:

 - A where clause has a hardcoded customer identifier.
 Every other customer can see that customer’s data.
 - The authentication/authorization mechanism has a bug; a user gets the wrong customer identifier.
 They can view and change that customer’s data.